How to prevent burnout for healthcare employees: Top tips and practices to try in 2024

 Administrative burden

 Healthcare professionals often face significant administrative burdens, including paperwork, documentation requirements, electronic health record (EHR) tasks, and bureaucratic processes.
+Tools such as the best EHR for mental health private practice can help ease these challenges.

 Spending excessive time on administrative tasks detracts from time spent with patients and can contribute to feelings of inefficiency and burnout.